remzionel/instarac/README.md

 * Follow Followers Target by Location
 * Follow Followers Target by People - with DM
 * Follow Followers Target by People - No Like
+* Follow Followers Target by People - No Comment
 * Follow Followers Target by People - No Comment & Like
 * Repost Media Target by People
 * Repost Media Target by Hashtag